Boosted Poker

 -

-Change one of your hole cards to a random different suit.
-Great for chasing a flush.
+Select one of your hole cards to change to a different random suit.

 -